IBM-Watson/design-guide/language/ui-patterns/01-documentation/animation/index.md

   * **Interactive Elements** - `map-get($timing-functions, snap-in-out)`

-## Singular vs. Sequence of Actions
+## Singular versus Sequence of Actions

 Within user interfaces, there are instances where only one element moves, as well as instances when multiple elements create a sequence of actions.